Get the answers you need

 What are the prerequisites to apply to this program?

 We currently do not require students to enroll in any pre-requisite courses.
-However, we do strongly recommend students who were not communication majors (or intended public relations graduate majors who did not major in public relations as undergrads) to take undergraduate coursework to familiarize themselves with the principles for that major.
+However, we do strongly recommend students who were not communication majors (or intended public relations graduate students who did not major in public relations as undergrads) to take undergraduate coursework to familiarize themselves with the principles for that concentration.

 Is this a full-time or part- time program?